Postpartum Care

 REST!

-When you go home, you should use common sense in deciding what you can and cannot do.
-If you feel tired, rest when the baby rests.
-Let others help.
+When you return home, use common sense when deciding what activities you can safely manage.
+If you feel tired, rest when your baby rests, and allow family and friends to help when possible.

 Follow-Up Care / Postpartum Visit

-We will want to see you in the office in about 4-6 weeks for a postpartum exam.
-The office will email or mail you a pre-arranged appointment time for this visit.
-If the appointment does not suit your schedule, please notify the office as soon as possible to reschedule at 919-788-4444 or online via a patient portal message.
+We would like to see you in the office 4–6 weeks after delivery for your postpartum exam.
+Our office will email or mail you a pre-scheduled appointment time.
+If the appointment does not work with your schedule, please contact the office as soon as possible to reschedule by calling (919) 788-4444 or sending a message through the patient portal.

 Must Call Situations